The facts about getting sole parental responsibility …

-One step you may need to take is to obtain an Order of Sole Parental Responsibility from the Family Court to ensure that your kids can move on, too.
+One step you may need to take is to obtain an Order of Sole Parental Responsibility from the Family Court.
 Before you start filing papers, you should know a little bit about your responsibilities and how the system works.

 The Family Court system by definition assumes that you and your ex will have equal shared responsibilities when it comes to your child.
 In the past, this has been known as custody.
-Even if the child does not live with both parents, they are both responsible for making decisions about where the child stays, their health, education, religion, and their legal name.
+Even if the child does not live with both parents, they are both responsible for making decisions about:

-In order to accomplish this, you will file for a hearing with the Family Court.
+In order to accomplish this, you must file for a hearing with the Family Court.
 During several hearings, they will listen to testimony given by all involved parties.
-When the court determines that it is best for your child to have only one parent, the Family Court then issues a Parental Order of Sole Parental Responsibility.
+When the Family Court determines that it is best for your child to have only one parent, they then issues a Parental Order of Sole Parental Responsibility.

 - Physical and mental safety of the child